Highlight and capture web pages in your favorite browser. Save anything and everything with just one click.

 Highlight

 Easily highlight important passages, and select the elements you want to save to Obsidian.
+Your highlights are saved, so you can revisit them when you return to a page.

 Features